Miller-Ryan-1/jeopardizer/README.md

 - PIL (Pillow)

 #### Directions
-1. Clone the repo: git clone git@github.com:Miller-Ryan-1/jeopardizer.git.
+1. Clone the repo: [git clone git@github.com:Miller-Ryan-1/jeopardizer.git].
 2. Use the jeopardy_analysis.ipynb Jupyter Notebook to see and perform analysis.
 3. To run quizzlet, go to terminal and when in the directory type 'python quizzlet.py'.